Traumatic Brain Injury: TBI & Concussion Information

 - A headache that gets worse or does not go away.

-Rates of TBI-related hospitalization have declined nearly 50% since 1980, a phenomenon that may be attributed, in part, to successes in injury prevention and also to changes in hospital admission practices that shift the care of persons with less severe TBI from inpatient to outpatient settings.
+Rates of TBI-related hospitalization have declined nearly 50% since 1980, a phenomenon that may be attributed partly to successes in injury prevention and changes in hospital admission practices that shift the care of persons with less severe TBI from inpatient to outpatient settings.

 - Each year in the United States, about two million people suffer a TBI.